makersacademy/chitter-challenge/README.md

 * Install gems by running bundle in the command line
 * Connect to psql in the command line
-* Create the database: CREATE DATABASE peeps;
+* Create the database: CREATE DATABASE chitter;
-* Connect to the database using the pqsl command: \c peeps;
+* Connect to the database using the pqsl command: \c chitter;
 * Run all the commands in the db/migrations folder in psql
 * Run rackup -p 4567 in the command line and visit http://localhost:4567